AMReX-Astro/Castro/Docs/source/faq.rst

              Real rho = state(cell,0);  // state is a Fab, and cell is an IntVect.

-   The “print” prints to a stack of string, not stdout.
+   The "print" prints to a stack of string, not stdout.
 When it hits the segfault, you will only see the last print out in the backtrace file (e.g. ``BackTrace.0``).

+   You may need to include the header ``AMReX_BLBackTrace.H``.

 #. *How can I monitor the state in a zone from the C side
    at various points in the evolution?*